-What should you do as an employee if you wish to make a disclosure?
+What should you do as an employee or stakeholder if you wish to make a disclosure?

-- Consider first of all whether the disclosure you want to make comes under these whistle-blower regulations or whether your coach, Circle Lead or internal confidential adviser can be approached.
+- Consider first of all whether the disclosure you want to make comes under this Whistle-blower policy, or whether the Complaints policy of Simavi (1.1.4) applies, or whether your coach, Circle Lead or internal confidential adviser can be approached.

 - If it is felt necessary to make a disclosure to the external confidential adviser, the latter's contact details may be found in these regulations.
 A disclosure may be made in writing, in person or by telephone.
 A disclosure may not be made anonymously – although the identity of the whistle-blower will, if so desired, remain confidential throughout the process.
 This means that the external confidential adviser and/or other parties concerned will not disclose the whistle-blower’s personal details without the latter's consent unless obliged to do so by law.
 Where there is such a requirement the whistle-blower will be advised without delay, followed by written confirmation.

 - The external confidential adviser will assess the disclosure upon receipt.
-If he regards the disclosure as founded he will take follow-up action without delay.
-If he declares it to be unfounded he will communicate this decision and the grounds on which it is based in writing to the employee.
+If he/she regards the disclosure as founded he/she will take follow-up action without delay.
+If he/she declares it to be unfounded he will communicate this decision and the grounds on which it is based in writing to the whistle-blower.

-- The employee will provide the external confidential adviser with all the necessary information to assess the disclosure and conduct an investigation.
+- The whistle-blower will provide the external confidential adviser with all the necessary information to assess the disclosure and conduct an investigation.

 - If action is taken in response to a disclosure, the external confidential adviser, in consultation with the whistle-blower, has the choice of contacting the Managing Director and/or the Supervisory Board and/or a third party (such as the judicial authorities).

-- With regard to the measures to be taken, the employee’s name will not be disclosed and other information will also be disclosed in such a way as to preserve the anonymity of the employee.
+- With regard to the measures to be taken, the whistle-blower's name will not be disclosed and other information will also be disclosed in such a way as to preserve the anonymity of the whistle-blower.